squidboylan/corroboy/README.md

 Corroboy is a basic Nintendo™ Game Boy™ emulator written in Rust.

 This project started as a way to learn the Rust language.
-The goal of corroboy is to be a modular emulator that is accurate enough to play games.
+The goal of Corroboy is to be a modular emulator that is accurate enough to play games.
-Once the emulator is accurate enough to play games without introducing any bugs, I would like to add the features necessary to make it possible to have an AI play games on the emulator.
+Currently the emulator works for some simple games, but many complicated games do not work or are playable but have bugs.
+The emulator is also unoptimized and should work on any modern laptop or better system, but won't work on low power devices such as a raspberry pi.

 I intend for users to only play games that are legally acquired, such as Open Source or free ROMs.